Publix moving forward with 16th supermarket in Charleston region

 Driving in

-Land clearing has begun on Ladson Road for a new AutoZone automobile parts retail shop.
+Land clearing has begun on Ladson Road for a new AutoZone automobile parts shop.

-Memphis, Tenn.-based AutoZone applied to state environmental regulators in December for permits to add a 7,381-square-foot store next to an existing Spinx gas station and convenience store at 3665 Ladson Road.
+The Memphis, Tenn.-based retailer applied in December for permits to add a 7,381-square-foot store next to an existing Spinx gas station and convenience store at 3665 Ladson Road.

-The corner site is on Palmetto Commerce Parkway across from Bojangles’ chicken restaurant and the freshly opened Krispy Kreme doughnut shop.
-Coast Car Wash is being built next to the sweet treat venue.
+The corner site is on Palmetto Commerce Parkway across from Bojangles’ and the freshly opened Krispy Kreme.
+Coast Car Wash is being built next to the doughnut shop.

 Rising tide